ntlinh16/antidotedb-eval/README.md

 ### 2. Run the experiment

-If you have not set up to use `cloudal` yet, please refer to the instruction [here](https://github.com/ntlinh16/cloudal#installation)

 If you are running this experiment on your local machine, remember to run the VPN to [connect to Grid5000 system from outside](https://github.com/ntlinh16/cloudal/blob/master/docs/g5k_k8s_setting.md).

 Then, run the following command: